codesandbox/codesandbox-client/packages/homepage/content/features/learning/index.md

 like in a Google Doc.

 Pair up and share knowledge by walking through code.
-Or send a sandbox link to someone to get help or share a solution.
+Or send a sandbox link to someone to get help or provide a solution.

 </div>